 Building a glass box extension is a great way to create extra space and bring natural light into our homes.
 Most designers use it to connect the in and outdoors while bumping up the price of the property.
 It is one of the best home improvement projects for the average homeowner.

 Just like most construction projects, there is no fixed price on a glass box extension.
 It’s easy to get an accurate cost for the glass, timber, and rails, but there’s much more to it than that.
-There’s still a foundation to lay, electrical work to complete, and insulation works to finish before showing it off to friends and family.
+There’s still a foundation to lay, electrical work for a professional like Asbury Electric in Gloucester to complete, and insulation works to finish before showing it off to friends and family.

 Generally speaking, glass extensions are usually more expensive than conventional buildings.
 Anyone looking to complete this project will have to pay extra for the structural plan, and construction-grade glass isn’t cheap either.
 However, the result is always worth the time, money, and effort.